Quiaa/WebRTCFileTransfer/README.md

 ## Features

 *   **User Authentication:** Secure sign-up and login functionality using Firebase Authentication.
-*   **Nearby Device Discovery:** Automatically discovers nearby users with the app open using Bluetooth LE.
+*   **Nearby Device Discovery:** Automatically discovers nearby users with the app open using Classic Bluetooth.
 *   **High-Speed File Transfer:** Leverages WebRTC data channels for fast and direct peer-to-peer file transfer.
 *   **Modern Android Architecture:** Built with Kotlin, Coroutines, and the MVVM pattern for a scalable and maintainable codebase.
 *   **Transfer Progress:** Real-time updates on the file transfer status.